California Red-Sided gartersnake

 The California red-sided gartersnake feeds mainly on small mammals, amphibians, fish, reptiles, slugs, earthworms, leeches, birds and birds eggs.

 They are also able to kill and eat adult Pacific newts (Taricha) which are deadly poisonous to most predators.
+They also store the newt's toxin to protect themselves against predators.

 Conservation / Threats

+The California red-sided gartersnake as yet to be assessed for the IUCN Red List.
 The California red-sided garter snake has no special status, although some of the other subspecies of common garter snakes (T. sirtalis) are considered rare, threatened, or even endangered like the San Francisco gartersnake.

 Did You Know?